mattteochen/SE4HPC_project_2_ChenPisante/README.md

   - Run unit tests
   - Build and test the Singularity image
   - Upload the Singularity image as a GitHub artifact
+  - Execute the container remotely on the cluster using a remote call to SLURM

 ## Cluster Execution